-Applicants must possess a valid High Rise and Hazardous Specialist (HHS) code enforcement license in elevator, issued by the Department of Community Affairs.
+Must possess a valid High Rise and Hazardous Specialist (HHS) code enforcement license in elevator, issued by the Department of Community Affairs.

-Applicants must also possess a valid Elevator Sub-Code Official license issued by the New Jersey Department of Community Affairs.
+Must also possess a valid Elevator Sub-Code Official license issued by the New Jersey Department of Community Affairs.